A quantum expectation identity: Applications to statistical mechanics: Generalized MaxEnt density matrix identities

 Consider the first row in Table \ref{table_3} for $\hat{A}=\mathds{1}$.
 We have for the pairs $\left(\mathds{1},\lambda_k \right)$ and $\left(\mathds{1},\alpha_k \right)$ the identities

 and

 where Eq. (\ref{gemeralized_1}) is a generalization of the thermodynamic integration formula for $n$ Lagrange multipliers, while Eq. (\ref{generalized_2}) establishes a relation between the mean value of the $kth$ observable of the set with its respective conjugate variable (parameter).
 It is worth mentioning that Eq. (\ref{generalized_2}) agrees with the identity previously obtained, by means of maximum-entropy inference by E. T. Jaynes in the reference \cite{jaynes2}.
-That is how our approach differs from previous approaches: not only are we using a density matrix coming from a MaxEnt procedure, but we are also systematizing all the FD identities within the same general theorem (Eq. (\ref{FD_theorem})).
+That is how our approach differs from previous approaches: not only are we using a density matrix coming from a MaxEnt procedure, but we are also systematizing all the expectation identities coming from the canonical and the grand canonical models within the same general theorem (Theorem (\ref{theorem_1})).

 Finally, for the pairs $(\hat{F}_k, \lambda_l)$ and $(\hat{F}_k,\alpha_l)$ in the second row of Table \ref{table_3} we have the following identities:

 and

 where